NCIP/cagrid-iphone-app/README.md

 ==============================================

 iPhone App for caGrid is an application to access services and data on caGrid and a Grid Summary Service to maintain grid information in support of the app.
+It is developed using Java and IOS SDK.

 iPhone App for caGrid is distributed under the BSD 3-Clause License.
 Please see the NOTICE and LICENSE files for details.